25th January — 13rd April 2020

 Student Ticket - £18

-Walking into the RA’s new show ‘Picasso and Paper’, one is immediately facing La Vie, a 1903 oil on canvas.
+Walking into the RA’s new show ‘Picasso and Paper’, one is immediately facing La Vie (1903), an oil on canvas.
 It’s not quite the opening piece one would imagine for an exhibition about Picasso’s relationship with paper but nevertheless it’s a striking start.
 Definitive of grief, it is steeped in shades of blue, bodies curling into one another and symbolist elements.
 Beside the painting, however, are a series of studies for La Vie and it becomes clear that this exhibit is, in many ways, a loving ode to studies and sketches.

 Pablo Picasso,Violin, Paris, autumn 1912.
 Laid paper, wallpaper, newspaper, wove wrapping paper and glazed black wove paper, cut and pasted onto cardboard, pencil, charcoal.
 65 x 50 cm.
 Musée national Picasso-Paris.
 Pablo Picasso gift in lieu, 1979.
 MP367.
 Photo © RMN-Grand Palais (Musée national Picasso-Paris) / Mathieu Rabeau. © Succession Picasso/DACS 2019.
 Image courtesy of RA's website.